49 Eastbay HX

 - Standard Horizon GX230S VHF

-- Bennett hydraulic trim tab controls with indicators
+- Bennett hyudraulic trim tab controls with indicators

 - MaxPower bow thruster control

-- Set of spare propellers (5-blade, bronze alloy)
+- Spare set of propellers (5-blade, bronze alloy)

-- Subzero stainless steel refrigerator and freezer (2012)
+- Subzero stainless steel refrigerator and refrigerator/freezer (2012)

 - Oil filter (engines and generator)